moinwiki/moin/docs/admin/configure.rst

 default ACL.

-This is useful, for example, if when you mostly want the default ACL, but with a slight modification - but you don't want to type in the default ACL all the time (and you also want to be able to change the default ACL without having to edit lots of items).
+This is useful, for example, if when you mostly want the default ACL, but with a slight modification, but you don't want to type in the default ACL all the time and you also want to be able to change the default ACL without having to edit lots of items.

 Example::